Do I have a problem with EDNOS?

-- Are there aspects of your physical appearance that you really dislike?
+- There are aspects of your physical appearance that you really dislike.

-- Do you focus more on what you dislike about your physical appearance than on what you like?
+- You focus more on what you dislike about your physical appearance than on what you like.

-- Do negative thoughts about your body keep repeating in your head?
+- Negative thoughts about your body keep repeating in your head.

-- Do you avoid certain social situations or activities because of how you feel about your body?
+- You avoid certain social situations or activities because of how you feel about your body.

-- Do your thoughts and feelings about how you look affect how you feel about yourself?
+- Your thoughts and feelings about how you look affect how you feel about yourself.

-For more information on atypical eating disorders, call Life Works at 0800 081 0700 or fill out our contact form.
+For more information on EDNOS, call Life Works at 0800 081 0700 or fill out our contact form.

-Denial is common and symptomatic of atypical eating disorders, so you may deny that you have a problem both to yourself and to others, through:
+Denial is common and symptomatic of EDNOS, so you may deny that you have a problem both to yourself and to others, through: